Project Management Professional, also is known as PMP, is a certification offered by Project Management Institute, also known as PMI.

 Team Development Stages

 Tuckman studied and developed the stages that a project team goes through on any project.
-This model is helping Project Managers to better form & manage their teams.
+This model is helping Project Managers to form better & manage their teams.

 To be Continued!